Echocardiographic evaluation of prosthetic heart valves

 - Section Editor — Valvular Disease

 - Professor of Medicine

 - Tufts University School of Medicine

 Echocardiography is the key noninvasive modality for evaluation of prosthetic valve structure and function .
 Transthoracic echocardiography (TTE) is the mainstay for monitoring prosthetic valves and can generally identify normal function as well as evidence of valve dysfunction (stenosis).
 Transesophageal echocardiography (TEE) is helpful particularly for assessment of valve structure and prosthetic valve regurgitation, especially involving mechanical mitral and tricuspid prostheses as well as assessment of endocarditis for all valves (figure 1).

 This topic will review echocardiography of prosthetic heart valves.
 Management of patients with prosthetic heart valves and prosthetic valve complications are discussed separately.
-(See "Complications of prosthetic heart valves" and "Epidemiology, clinical manifestations, and diagnosis of prosthetic valve endocarditis" and "Antithrombotic therapy for prosthetic heart valves: Indications" and "Overview of the management of patients with prosthetic heart valves".)
+(See "Diagnosis of mechanical prosthetic valve thrombosis or obstruction" and "Epidemiology, clinical manifestations, and diagnosis of prosthetic valve endocarditis" and "Antithrombotic therapy for prosthetic heart valves: Indications" and "Overview of the management of patients with prosthetic heart valves".)